Should You Buy a Tiny Home?

 - Small spaces can be zen-like.
 Many people who purchase tiny homes do so because they want to live in a simpler, smaller space.

 - Fewer bills.
 Tiny homes cost less to heat and air condition, and many tiny homes are purchased outright, so they come with no mortgage.
+Tiny house insurance will most likely also be less than an average-sized house.

 - Environmentally friendly.
 Because tiny homes use less energy, they have a smaller carbon footprint than many other types of homes.